brainlife/brainlife.github.io/_pages/team.md

             <span class="title">Graduate Student</span>
         </td>
         <td width="60%">
-            Lindsey was a Ph.D. student at IU Psychological and Brainsciences who implemented many of the early brainlife.io Apps and helped us bootstrap our project by using brainlife for her Ph.D. thesis.
-She was the key trailbrazer for brainlife.io functionalities and helped us ran large number of jobs through brainlife.io using our pipeline submission mechanism.
-She also contributed to many design and architectural decisions made early in our project.
+            Lindsey is a Ph.D. candidate at Indiana University.
+She implemented many of the early brainlife.io Apps as part of her research projects in the Pestilli Laboratory.
+Lindsey is passionate about Machine-LEarning, 3D shape analysis, and 3D-printing technology.
         </td>
     </tr>
     <tr>